 In our house, we are pretty much drinking tea all day long right now.
 I wanted to share a couple of my favorite blends.

 You can make as much or as little as you like, but I’ll provide you with the ratios.
 Blend the herbs in a jar so that you can make tea when you like.
 Once you have your tea blended, use 1-2 tablespoons loose tea for every 2 cups of boiling water.
-Allow to steep for 20 minutes.
+Allow to steep for 20 minutes, then strain.

 Measurements are by volume of dried herbs.

 - 2 parts Chamomile

 - 1 part Ginger

 I also have my Winter Wellness Tea available in the shop if you don’t want to make it on your own.